- Cancer Information

 People with advanced cancer often notice changes in their appetite.
-This may be because of the cancer itself, treatment, or other side effects such as tiredness, nausea or vomiting, change in sense of taste, pain, lack of activity, or depression.
+This may be because of the cancer itself, treatment, or other side effects such as tiredness, nausea or vomiting, taste changes, pain, lack of activity, or depression.

 Food-type nutritional supplements can increase nutrient intake.
 These are used as snacks between meals.
 Many pharmacies and supermarkets sell these specially formulated nutritional supplements.
 You do not need a prescription, though it may be cheaper if you have one from a doctor or dietitian.
 Your health care team may suggest a brand to try.

-Many people with advanced cancer may develop a muscle-wasting syndrome known as cachexia.
+People with advanced cancer may develop a muscle-wasting syndrome known as cachexia.
 This means the body isn’t using protein, carbohydrates and fats properly.
-Your doctor or dietitian will discuss ways to control cachexia, which may include nutritional supplements or medicines such as appetite stimulants.
+Your doctor or dietitian will discuss ways to manage cachexia, which may include nutritional supplements or medicines such as appetite stimulants.

 - Eat what you feel like, when you feel like it.
 Don’t worry so much about timing or set meal times.
 You could have something lighter like cereal for dinner or a main meal at lunch.

 - Use a smaller plate – a big plate full of food may put you off eating.

 - Relax dietary restrictions.
-During treatment, maintaining your weight is more important than avoiding full-fat foods like whole milk or yoghurt.
+With advanced cancer, maintaining your weight is more important than avoiding full-fat foods like whole milk or yoghurt.

 - Add flavour to foods with lemon or lime juice, fresh or dried herbs and spices.

-- Add ice-cream or cream to fruit or a smoothie to increase kilojoules and nutrients.
+- Add ice-cream or cream to some fruit or into a smoothie to increase kilojoules and nutrients.

-- Sip on juice, cordials, soft drinks and sports drinks during the day to keep hydrated.
+- Sip on juice, cordials, smoothies, soft drinks and sports drinks during the day to help keep you hydrated.

-- Make meals as enjoyable as possible, e.g. play music, light candles or eat with friends.
+- Make meals as enjoyable as possible, e.g. play music, light candles or eat dinner with family or friends.

-- Gentle physical activity can stimulate appetite, e.g. take a short walk around the block.
+- Gentle physical activity can stimulate appetite.
+You could try taking a short walk around the block or some easy exercises.